Code-Institute-Submissions/web_studio/README.md

        -  same as public user plus :
        -  Login after booking the initial appointment to manage his appointment, and see any purchases on the site
+       -  update consultation details and comunicate with developer

 - ### Admin